naninovel/docs/docs/api/index.md

 ## bgm

-Plays or modifies currently played [BGM (background music)](/guide/audio#background-music) track with the provided name.
+Plays or modifies currently played [BGM (background music)](/guide/audio#background-music) track with the specified name.

 ::: info NOTE
 Music tracks are looped by default.
 When music track name (BgmPath) is not specified, will affect all the currently played tracks.
 When invoked for a track that is already playing, the playback won't be affected (track won't start playing from the start), but the specified parameters (volume and whether the track is looped) will be applied.